 - Weakness in the limbs and muscle tension

-There are even less common physical symptoms like rashes, anxiety after food, and a feeling of choking.
+There are even less common physical symptoms like rashes, leg pain, and a feeling of choking.

 Of course, anxiety is known as a mental health disorder for a reason.
 Those with anxiety often find themselves with compulsive worrying, irrational fears, trouble branching out socially and more.
 Anxiety is both a physical and mental issue that affects millions of people all over the world.

 It's crucial that you understand what anxiety you're suffering from and how it affects you.
 Psychologists convene regularly to discuss how to categorize anxiety disorders, and according to recent scientific interpretations, there are 7 categories of anxiety disorders.
-These include:
+Here's the list of different anxiety disorders:

 - Generalized Anxiety Disorder (GAD)